 All Faculty, Staff

-Dr. Robert E. Davis is an Assistant Professor of Public Health in the Department of Health, Human Performance, and Recreation at the University of Arkansas.
+Dr. Robert E. Davis is an Assistant Professor of Public Health and director of the Substance Use and Mental Health Laboratory (SUMH) in the Department of Health, Human Performance, and Recreation at the University of Arkansas.
 Dr. Davis’s education and research training comes in the field of health behavior and promotion.
 He earned his Ph.D. in Health Behavior with a minor in Applied Statistics from the University of Mississippi.
-His research experience has been largely epidemiologic in nature, using both primary and secondary data techniques.
+His research training was largely epidemiologic in nature, using both primary and secondary data techniques.